Martha Warren Beckwith: Academic career

-Research
+Research and travel

-Beckwith conducted research in a variety of European and Middle Eastern countries but her most extensive research focused on Hawaii, Jamaica, and the Sioux and Mandan-Hidatsa Native American Reservations in North Dakota and South Dakota where she was inducted into the Prairie Chicken Clan of the Mandan-Hidatsa.
+Beckwith conducted research in a variety of European and Middle Eastern countries but her most extensive research focused on Hawaii and Polynesia, Jamaica, and the Sioux tribes of North and South Dakota.

 Beckwith carried out fieldwork in Jamaica between 1919 and 1922.
 Her publications on Jamaican folklore often included details on music recorded by Helen H. Roberts, who accompanied Beckwith to Jamaica in 1920 and 1921.
-Beckwith's research in culminated in Black Roadways: A Study of Jamaican Folklife (1929), which was the subject of an extended review in the Journal of American Folklore by Melville J. Herskovits, and to which Beckwith responded.
-Although not an uncritical review, Herskovits - an anthropologist who specialised on Africa - praised Beckwith for her detailed descriptions of customs, so much so that "he felt able to identify some as not merely African in origin but specifically, say, as Yoruba or Ashanti".
+Beckwith's research in culminated in Black Roadways: A Study of Jamaican Folklife (1929), one of the first folkloric studies of Black communities in the New World.
+The book is noted for presenting Black culture as a rational system and was the subject of an extended review in the Journal of American Folklore by Melville J. Herskovits, to which Beckwith responded.
+Although not an uncritical review, Herskovits – an anthropologist who specialised on Africa – praised Beckwith for her detailed descriptions of customs, so much so that "he felt able to identify some as not merely African in origin but specifically, say, as Yoruba or Ashanti".
+Her work largely focused on cultural and historical influences on folklore, rather than the racial or mental characteristics of the groups she studied.

+Beckwith also studied her own community while at Vassar, working to collect folk songs from the descendants of Dutch settlers in the Hudson Valley as well as the beliefs and traditions of modern college women.

-In 1926 Beckwith gathered folktales at the Pine Ridge Indian Reservation in South Dakota.
+In 1926, Beckwith gathered folktales at the Pine Ridge Indian Reservation in South Dakota.
+She also spent several summers working with the Mandan-Hidatsa tribes on the Fort Berthold Reservation in North Dakota; Beckwith was adopted into the Hidatsa's Prairie Chicken Clan for her work translating the tribes' traditional stories.
 From 1926 to 1927, during a sabbatical year from Vassar, her fieldwork took her to Goa, where she worked among Portuguese settlers as part of travels that also took place in Italy, Greece, Palestine and Syria.
-Between 1932 and 1933 Beckwith served as president of the American Folklore Society.
+These travels influenced her methodology and understanding of folklore studies as a discipline, which she outlined in Folklore in America (1931).

-Beckwith's most recognised work was her studies of Hawaiian culture, including creation chants and myths and translations of 19th century Hawaiian writers such as Kepelino and Kamakau, on the later period of the Hawaiian monarchy.
+Beckwith's most recognised work was her studies of Hawaiian culture, including translations of creation chants and myths, drawing on the work of 19th century Hawaiian historians such as Kepelino and Samuel Kamakau.
 Her Hawaiian Mythology (1940) has been described as "representing more than thirty years of exhaustive research".